GMAT Quantitative Reasoning 2025: Syllabus, Preparation Tips & Scoring

 Ques: How to study for quantitative reasoning in GMAT?

-Ans: For studying GMAT Quantitative Reasoning section, you have to check the basic formulas of maths.
-You can go through the GMAT Quantitative books to learn about the exam pattern and question type.
-You can take a practice test to analyse your weakened parts.
+Ans: For studying the GMAT Quantitative Reasoning section, you have to check the basic formulas of maths.
+You can go through the GMAT Quantitative books to learn about the exam pattern and question types.
+You can take a practice test to analyse your weak parts.

-Ques: Can you use calculator on GMAT quantitative reasoning?
+Ques: Can you use a calculator on GMAT quantitative reasoning?

 Ans: No, you cannot use a calculator on GMAT Quantitative Reasoning.
 You have to figure out the GMAT mathematical problems by using your logical and analytical skills.
 You can use the online Whiteboard to solve the question to avoid silly mistakes.